jon-jacky/Piety/README.md

 - **scripts**: startup scripts that define tasks, then start the Piety scheduler

 - **test**: tests for modules in *piety* and *samples*

+To ensure modularity, modules in *samples* do not import modules in *piety*, and vice versa.
+Modules in *scripts* import modules from both *samples* and *piety*.

+Revised December 2014